 Microsoft releases KB4568831 update to fix printing issues, connectivity problems and more in Windows 10

-Microsoft is continuing its on-going game of cat and mouser with itself, releasing updates to fix problems introduced by previous updates.
-The latest to be released is KB4568831 and it addresses a range of issue.
+Microsoft is continuing its ongoing game of cat and mouse with itself, releasing updates to fix problems introduced by previous updates.
+The latest to be released is KB4568831 and it addresses a range of issues.

 Among the fixes this particular update brings are issues with LTE connectivity in Windows 10 version 2004, problems with Bluetooth headsets, and issues with printing.